PPMatirekwe/evtxChecker/README.md

 EVTX File Upload API
  Overview

 This is a Python Flask-based application that provides a RESTful API for uploading `.evtx` files (Windows Event Viewer logs).
-The uploaded EVTX files are processed and converted to JSON format, which is then returned as a response.
+The uploaded EVTX files are processed and converted to JSON format, then returned as a response.
 The application also includes Swagger UI for easy testing and interaction with the API.

  Features